 A funeral is the opportunity for friends and family to express their grief and to give thanks for the life of someone they love.
 Our vicar is available to lead funerals and the church itself can be the setting for a Church of England Funeral or Memorial Service for those in the parish.
 Anyone who lived in the Parish of Westerham at their time of death, or died in the parish (or who was on the church electoral roll or whose burial has already been agreed by faculty) is entitled to have their funeral or thanksgiving service in St Mary’s, regardless of whether or not they attended church services here.

 If you’ve just been bereaved, your first point of contact will normally be a funeral director.
 If you’d like us to be involved in the funeral, or if you’d like to hold the funeral in church, please ask the funeral director to contact us before the date is fixed so we can make sure that someone is available.
-(Please note that we are not usually available to take funerals on a Friday or during Holy Week (Easter) or the week after Christmas.)
+(Please note that we are not usually available to take funerals on a Friday.)

 We are able to offer the following at St Mary’s:

-· Funeral in church and burial in the churchyard.
+· Funeral in church or at the graveside, and burial in the churchyard.

 · Funeral in church.
 This can be followed by a ‘lychgate committal’, which may be helpful for families wishing to go straight on to any ‘wake’, or with a separate short committal at the crematorium.